korhore/Wall-E/README.md

 #### Robot

-[Robot](Robot/python3/Robot/Robot.py) represents and models our senses and mucles.
+[Robot](Robot/python3/Robot/Robot.py) represents and models our senses and muscles.
 Robot can hear, see, move, speak, ect.
 Robot can own other Robots, so one of them is main Robot.
 All Robots including one logical main Robot know their main name which is same, so main Robot can be build logically in one computer or using many computers.
-There can be many main Robots in a network and they can communicate each other if they wan't.
+There can be many main Robots in the network and they can communicate each other if they wan't.
 Main Robots can also share sub Robots if they wan't.
 Robots have always very tiny API.

     def process(self, sensation)